stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/connecting.md

 error:

     ssh: connect to host login.sherlock.stanford.edu port 22: Connection refused

+!!! warning "SSHFS on macOS"

+    SSHFS on macOS is known to try to [automatically reconnect][url_sshfs] filesystem mounts after resuming from sleep or uspend, even without any valid credentials.
+As a result, it will generate a lot of failed connection attempts and likely make your IP address blacklisted on login nodes.

+    Make sure to unmount your SSHFS drives before putting your macOS system to sleep to avoid this situation.

 To lift the ban before its automatic expiration, feel free to [contact us][url_contact] and provide your IP address.